ClickHouse/ClickHouse/docs/en/query_language/syntax.md

 ## Expressions

 An expression is a function, identifier, literal, application of an operator, expression in brackets, subquery, or asterisk.
-It can also contain a synonym.
+It can also contain an alias.
 A list of expressions is one or more expressions separated by commas.
 Functions and operators, in turn, can have expressions as arguments.